 Apart from that, Romola also revealed that the early works of Ben Wheatley, Peter Strickland and David Cronenberg, and movies like ‘The Babadook,’ and ‘Under the Shadow,’ have influenced the artistic body horror film.
 Also, its hits an entirely different level of relatability, when we realize the fact that we are watching a film featuring a person trapped inside a house, while being confined inside our houses due to the restrictions inflicted upon us because of a global pandemic.

 Despite the film not being based on a true story, the director still manages to subvert the usual tropes and serve a fresh dish that is enough to satiate the appetite of horror fans.
-Romola opts for the gradual onset of the supernatural ingredients and instead allows the time and space to the camera and sound department, who produce a macabre vibe along with a jaw-dropping climactic twist, garnished with a dash of metaphoric justice.
+Romola opts for the gradual onset of the supernatural ingredients and instead allows the time and space to the camera and sound department, which produce a macabre vibe along with a jaw-dropping climactic twist garnished with a dash of metaphoric justice.

 Read More: Best Gory Horror Movies on Netflix